Works of fiction open up new worlds in the mind’s eye.

 Agatha Christie – Taken at the Flood

 This is another book from the Poirot series that I’ve found especially worth reading.
-The plot is maze full of surprises, intricate details, money and of course, murder.
+The plot is a maze full of surprises, intricate details, money, and of course, murder.
 The series (including this episode) was beautifully filmed, with David Suchet as Poirot.
 There are seventy episodes in total and they are a treat for any fan of mystery.
-An evening spent in the company of the famous detective is never wasted.
+An evening spent in the company of a famous detective is never wasted.